Rice Vinegar

 Health Benefits

-- May aid in blood sugar regulation and insulin sensitivity due to acetic acid content
+- Aids in glucose metabolism and blood sugar regulation due to acetic acid content

-- May support bone health and mineral absorption when consumed regularly
+- May improve mineral absorption when consumed with meals

 Buying Guide